timcmartin/dotfiles/README.md

 **You do not need to run `stow .` manually.**
 All symlinking and context detection is handled by `script/setup.sh`.

+When finished, you will want to change the remotes of `/.homebrew-brewfile` and `/.dotfiles` to use `SSH`

 ---

 ## Brewfile